-The ACA historical music score masters from the 1910s through the 1970s and beyond are at Special Collections in Performing Arts at the University of Maryland.
+Score masters and copies from the ACA Collection from the 1910s through the 1970s are part of Special Collections in Performing Arts at the University of Maryland.
 In addition to the scores, there are composer history files going back to the 1930s, with biographical information, concert notices, publishing histories, text permissions and general correspondence between ACA composers and ACA staff and founders.

 With grants from the Amphion Foundation and the Copland Fund for Music, many of the items have been digitally scanned and are available for electronic access on request.

-We are seeking additional funding to continue scanning music by such early and mid 20th-century active composers as Bulent Arel, Otto Luening, Ben Weber, Karl and Vally Weigl, Miriam Gideon, Barney Childs, Dane Rudhyar, Robert Helps, Quincy Porter, Daniel Pinkham, Halsey Stevens, Hall Overton, Aaron Avshalomov, Jack Briece, Vladimir Ussachevsky, and many others.
-In addition, we are striving to engrave as many of these scores as funding will permit, as the modern typeset editions are attractive to new generations of performers.
+We are seeking additional funding to continue scanning and preparing music by early and mid 20th-century composers Bulent Arel, Otto Luening, Ben Weber, Karl and Vally Weigl, Miriam Gideon, Barney Childs, Dane Rudhyar, Robert Helps, Quincy Porter, Daniel Pinkham, Halsey Stevens, Hall Overton, Aaron Avshalomov, Jack Briece, Vladimir Ussachevsky, and many others.
+In addition, we are striving to engrave as many of the older handwritten scores as funding will permit, as the modern typeset editions are attractive to new generations of performers.

 American composers of the past and present have archival materials on deposit with the American Composers Alliance Archives, at Special Collections in Performing Arts at the University of Maryland.
 Access to this collection is by special appointment.